How to Upgrade from Debian 11 Bullseye to Debian 12 Bookworm

 Conclusion

-In conclusion, upgrading from Debian 11 Bullseye to Debian 12 Bookworm can be smooth, but taking the necessary precautions before proceeding is essential.
-It is recommended to back up your data and ensure all the required packages are current.
-Removing old and unnecessary packages is also suggested to keep your system clean and efficient.
-Additionally, if you encounter any issues with Nvidia drivers, it is recommended to remove them before upgrading.
+In conclusion, upgrading from Debian 11 Bullseye to Debian 12 Bookworm can be smooth if you take the necessary precautions.
+It is essential to back up your data and ensure all required packages are up to date.
+Removing old and unnecessary packages helps keep your system clean and efficient.
+If you encounter any issues with Nvidia drivers, it is recommended to remove them before upgrading.
 Following these steps should ensure a successful upgrade to Debian 12 Bookworm.

 Leave a Comment